Real-time OEE IoT solution: understand and improve output in real-time.

 - Production schedule.

-Initial goals of the Real-time OEE IoT solution
+Initial goals of the Real-time OEE solution.

-The first goals of the Real-time OEE IoT solution were to focus on connecting to a range of data sources on the factory floor.
+The first goals of the real-time OEE solution were to focus on connecting to a range of data sources on the factory floor.
 This included installing proximity sensors and PLCs to track movements of product along the production line without interfering with the proprietary controllers, and ERP to have visibility around shifts schedules and production targets.
-All of this data was to be collected in real-time and sent to the Rayven cloud where it would be compared with the data from the factory floor to ensure data quality and integrity.
+All of this data was to be collected in real-time and sent to the Rayven Cloud where it would be compared with the data from the factory floor to ensure data quality and integrity.
 This would deliver the following solution features:

 - Monitoring of critical operational data received from the equipment via a web-based and mobile system